ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 #### Higher confidence:

 - I need fast, integrated and easy-to-use systems so that I can do my job efficiently.
-- I need to be able to easily book, reschedule, send appointment reminders and cancel appointments.
+- I need to be able to book, reschedule, send appointment reminders and cancel appointments.
 - I need to have access to the person's information and history.
 - I need to be able to change the time and location of the appointment to help the person.
 - I need to accommodate reasonable adjustments or special needs (and know about these before the appointment).